 (3) The holder of a licence to which this regulation applies must ensure that when any specifically controlled sandalwood is received by the holder for the purposes of the licence (whether the sandalwood was taken in the State or brought into the State) —

-(a) at least 2 copies of the sandalwood tracking form accompanying the sandalwood are immediately signed by the holder or an employee or other person authorised by the holder; and
+(a) the sandalwood tracking form accompanying the sandalwood is immediately signed by the holder or an employee or other person authorised by the holder; and

-(b) the date and time of receipt of the sandalwood is recorded on those copies.
+(b) the date and time of receipt of the sandalwood is recorded on that form.

 Penalty for this subregulation: a fine of $25 000.